What's New

 Data reflects general market patterns.
 Actual figures vary by instrument, platform, and market conditions.
 Verify with your broker or advisor before investing.

-As you can see, FIIs tend to have a more immediate and pronounced impact on market volatility due to their short-to-medium-term investment horizon and trend-following strategies.
-DIIs, on the other hand, act as a counterweight, providing stability through their longer-term focus and value-oriented approach.
-Retail investors, influenced by news and momentum, can amplify market swings, while HNIs and Sovereign Wealth Funds offer selective support and long-term stability, respectively.
+FIIs tend to have the most immediate impact on volatility β€” their short-to-medium-term, trend-following approach means they move fast when sentiment shifts.
+DIIs act as a counterweight, steadying the market through a longer-term, value-oriented lens.
+Retail investors, driven by news and momentum, tend to amplify swings in either direction, while HNIs and Sovereign Wealth Funds offer more selective and structural support, respectively.

-I've tracked this pattern since 2019, and it's clear that the interplay between these market participants shapes the overall market dynamics.
-The strength of DII inflows is crucial in mitigating the negative effects of FII selling, especially during periods of global economic uncertainty or domestic policy changes.
+I've tracked this pattern since 2019, and it's clear that the interplay between these participants shapes overall market dynamics.
+When DII inflows are strong β€” as they have been in early 2026 β€” they meaningfully soften the blow of FII exits, even during periods of severe global stress.

 What Most People Get Wrong

 The biggest misconception is that FII selling automatically equals doom.
 It doesn't.
 It's a factor, but not the only factor.
 Plenty of Indian companies are fundamentally sound, with growing earnings and strong management teams.
-Those companies can weather periods of FII outflows — and even benefit as valuations become more attractive.
+Those companies can weather periods of FII outflows β€” and even benefit as valuations become more attractive.

 SIPnHike Insider Tip: Don't panic sell based on FII activity.
 Instead, use market corrections to rebalance your portfolio, adding to fundamentally strong companies at lower prices.
 This is rupee cost averaging at work.